ihincks/nv-meas-code/README.md

 ## Requirements

+Both Mathematica and Python are used.
+They are used independently -- Mathematica for derivations, calculations, and corresponding plots; Python for analysing the experimental data.

 #### Mathematica

 File extensions `.nb` are to be run with _Wolfram Mathematica 11_ (though earlier and later versions will likely work too).
 As this is paid proprietary software, we have also made the notebooks available in the `.cdf` format where they can be viewed, but not run, using the [Wolfram CDF Player](1).